eellpp/pubScratchpad/Tech/programming/java/cookbook/types.md

 saved in stack/heap in the memory which is managed memory on the other hand object data type or reference data type are allocated objected which is managed by GC

+### Lambda Function Types
+Use Supplier if it takes nothing, but returns something.

+Use Consumer if it takes something, but returns nothing.

+Use Callable if it returns a result and might throw (most akin to Thunk in general CS terms).

+Use Runnable if it does neither and cannot throw.

+- Supplier       ()    -> x
+- Consumer       x     -> ()
+- BiConsumer     x, y  -> ()
+- Callable       ()    -> x throws ex
+- Runnable       ()    -> ()
+- Function       x     -> y
+- BiFunction     x,y   -> z
+- Predicate      x     -> boolean
+- UnaryOperator  x1    -> x2
+- BinaryOperator x1,x2 -> x3

 ### Stack Vs Heap

 When a method is called, certain data is placed on the stack.
 When the method finishes, data is removed from the stack.
 At other points in a program's execution, data is added to the stack, or removed from it.